-8.2 Available logic schemes
+8.2 Logic schemes

-The schemes described below are the most commonly used ones for AQ-102 devices.
+The schemes described below are the most commonly used ones for AQ-101 devices.
 However, additional schemes are also available; please contact your nearest Arcteq representative for more information on those schemes.
 The schemes are configured using the DIP switches numbered 1...4 ("Scheme selection").
 The scheme selection is based on binary arithmetic: